tc39/notes/es8/2017-11/nov-29.md

 BFS: Are you talking about doing this all upfront as an Array - or making an iterator?
 Is there a significant need either way?

-MB: I’d be against doing the work up-front.
-An iterator is useful for stopping early, and doesn’t require keeping *everything* in memory.
+MB: I'd be against doing the work up-front.
+An iterator is useful for stopping early, and doesn't require keeping *everything* in memory.

 JHD: For matchAll I was asked to use iterators.
 They seem to be the new way forward.